Goreli/DKMCPPM/20191112/perm_gen/README.md

 ## Build Notes

 The project provides build artefacts for two platforms.
-There is a Makefile that compiles the source code on the Linux platform using the clang++ compiler.
+There is a Makefile in the [perm_gen](https://github.com/Goreli/DKMCPPM/tree/master/20191112/perm_gen) directory that compiles the source code on the Linux platform using the clang++ compiler.
 There are also Visual Studio 2019 project files in the [vs_projects](https://github.com/Goreli/DKMCPPM/tree/master/20191112/perm_gen/vs_projects) subdirectory.

-The Linux Makefile provides support for the following targets:
+Navigate to the [perm_gen](https://github.com/Goreli/DKMCPPM/tree/master/20191112/perm_gen) directory and type "make [Enter]" to build binary executables on the Linux platform.
+Type "make test [Enter]" and "make benchmark [Enter]" to test-run the applications.
+Here is a summary of the Linux Makefile targets:

  * make all [Enter] (same as make [Enter]) - build both applications in the project directory;
  * make str-perm-gen-b [Enter] - build str-perm-gen-b;
  * make str-perm-gen [Enter] - build str-perm-gen;
  * make clean [Enter] - remove both applications from the project directory;
  * make test [Enter] - prints permutations of the string "Car";
  * make benchmark [Enter] - benchmarks the permutation engine using the string "Hello World";
- * make release [Enter] - builds both applications and copies them to the ../../elf/release subdirectory.
+ * make release [Enter] - builds both applications and copies them to the ../../elf/release directory.

 To build Windows executables open the dkmccpm.sln solution file located in the root folder of the repository and navigate to this project in the Solution Explorer panel.
 The actual binaries are created in ../../x64.
 Here is the project configuration log:
 1. Set the language standard to c++17;